Akshata Hopkins, MD

-Dr. Akshata Hopkins is an academic pediatric hospitalist and residency program director at Johns Hopkins All Children’s Hospital (JHACH) in St. Petersburg, Florida.
-After 14 years as a proud member of the University of Florida medical community (Gainesville and Jacksonville), she was excited to return back home!
+Dr. Akshata Hopkins is an academic pediatric hospitalist and residency program director at Johns Hopkins All Children’s Hospital in St. Petersburg, Florida.
+After 14 years as a proud member of the University of Florida medical community in Gainesville and Jacksonville, she was excited to return home!

-As an “elder millennial” residency program director and medical educator, Dr. Hopkins trains the next generation of pediatric clinicians and leaders to lead with intent, purpose, curiosity and compassion.
-Utilizing modern teaching principles, innovative methodologies and creative design thinking, she has built numerous personal and professional development workshops to guide trainees in self-discovery and professional identity formation.
-She incorporates storytelling, expressive art and positive psychology to help foster provider self-compassion and humanism in medicine.
+As an “elder millennial” medical educator, Dr. Hopkins trains the next generation of pediatric clinicians and leaders to lead with intent, purpose, curiosity, and compassion.
+Utilizing modern teaching principles, innovative methodologies, and creative design thinking, she has built numerous personal and professional development workshops to guide trainees in self-discovery and professional identity formation.
+She incorporates storytelling, expressive art, and positive psychology to help foster provider self-compassion and humanism in medicine.

-Dr. Hopkins loves spending time outdoors with her husband and two hockey loving boys.
-She can also be found exploring different mixed media/painting techniques and sharing them with those around her, including the incredible Women in Pediatrics group!
+Dr. Hopkins loves spending time outdoors with her husband and two hockey-loving boys.
+She can also be found exploring different mixed media and painting techniques and sharing them with those around her, including the incredible Women in Pediatrics group!